jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 ## Introduction

-The Jaia web applications (JCC, JED, JDV) are all React Applications written in Typescript and Javascript.
+Jaia Command and Control (JCC) and Jaia Data Vision (JDV) are React Applications written in Typescript and Javascript.
 To test these applications we are using Jest as the foundation testing framework with React Testing Library providing ways to interact with React Components.
 These tools can be used to create unit tests, integration tests, and functional tests.

 This document is meant to serve as a starting point for people new to Jest and React Testing Library (RTL).
 We are still learning the ins and outs of using these tools so our approach and techniques will evolve as we learn.
 Please update this page with additional information if you learn a new way to do things or exercise more aspects of our applications.